Countdown Numbers Game Solver

 Overview

 Contestants on the UK Channel 4 TV game show Countdown have thirty seconds in the Numbers Round to work out how to calculate a three-digit random target number (or get as close as possible).
 They may apply addition, subtraction, multiplication and division to some or all of the six numbers (each used at most once) from a partially random selection.
-This document describes a computer program that solves any given Numbers Round game.
+This document describes a computer program that finds the best solutions to any given Numbers Round game.
 It is the author’s personal endeavour and is in no way affiliated.

-The program reads a list of numbers and a target.
-It finds and displays in human-friendly fashion all distinct ways of calculating the best solution.
+The program reads the list of numbers and the target.
+It finds and displays in human-friendly fashion all distinct ways of calculating the closest result.

 It is one of many similar programs to be found online today.
-It started as a 1988 Christmas break project under Xenix on a 12 MHz Intel 80286 CPU.
-It was a challenge then to write code that would find any solution within half a minute if there was one.
+It started as a 1988 Christmas break project written in C, running under Xenix on a 12 MHz Intel 80286 processor.
+It was a challenge then to write code that would, within the time limit, find any exact solution if there was one.
 Version 1 did this but it took some minutes to conclude without a result when there was no exact solution.
-Now updated for Linux, the same core solver runs much more quickly on a modern processor.
-The updates have improved completeness and, from a much more interesting angle, improved human-friendliness in ways described below.
+Now migrated to Linux, the same core solver runs much more quickly on a modern processor.
+Updates have improved the output’s completeness and, from a much more interesting angle, improved its human-friendliness.

-The program’s essential elements, covered later in more detail, are embodied in a search procedure and a display procedure.
+The program’s essential steps and solution categorizations, covered later in more detail, are embodied in a search procedure and a display procedure.
 They are:

-The baseline code reads a problem from its command line and prints the solutions.
-There is also a text-graphic interface version (not provided) which additionally provides suggested solutions for the Letters Round.
+The baseline C code reads the problem to solve from its command line and prints the solutions.
+There is also a text-graphic user interface version (not provided) incorporating the baseline code which can additionally provide suggested solutions for the Letters Round.

 Brute Force Search

 The program will find single number solutions from the list without arithmetic.
-This accommodates a target of 100 when 100 is also present in the list.
+This accommodates a target of 100 when 100 is present in the list.
+It has happened.

 However, at the program’s core is a brute force search procedure.
-There are more elegant methods but they may be no better in practice.
-The procedure takes a list of numbers, selects all unordered pairs and applies all allowed arithmetic operations to each pair (the correct way round).
+It takes a list of numbers, initially the original list, selects all unordered pairs and applies all allowed arithmetic operations to each pair (the correct way round).
 For each result it updates a record of how the calculation reached that result.

-Whenever an arithmetic operation produces an interesting result – one close enough to the target – a display procedure gets called.
-This procedure checks the calculation.
-If it is a good candidate solution it is stored in displayable form.
-“Interesting” starts at “10 away” from the target.
+Whenever an operation produces an interesting result – one close enough to the target – a display procedure gets called which checks the calculation.
+If it is a good candidate solution it gets stored.
+By default “interesting” starts at 10 away from the target.
 This distance reduces whenever a better result is found.
 Less interesting candidate solutions found thus far get discarded.

-The final list of candidate solutions stored during the search is printed when the search is complete.
+The final list of stored solutions is printed when the search is complete.

 Keeping Track of the Calculation